jpbetz/opengl-skeleton/Readme.md

     gradle run

+To Run from intelliJ:

+1. Generate an idea project:

+    gradle idea

+2. Change the the SDK to Java 1.8 in the IntelliJ "project settings".

-To Run from intelliJ,  set the "VM Options" for any Run/Debug Configuration to:
+3. Set the "VM Options" for any Run/Debug Configuration to:

     -Djava.library.path=build/natives/osx